OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/security/azure-security-threat-modeling-tool-input-validation.md

         {
             if (ModelState.IsValid)
             {
-                // Do something with the product (not shown).
+                // Do something with hello product (not shown).

                 return new HttpResponseMessage(HttpStatusCode.OK);
             }